 I love the team at Ultimate Bundles because they make it super easy to make affiliate incomes from their popular bundle sales.
 They offer a different bundle every other month so no matter what your niche, there is something for everyone.
-Some of their most recent bundles that I promoted were the Conquer Your Clutter Super Bundle, the Healthy Living Bundle, and the Ultimate Homemaking Bundle.
+Some of their bundles that I promote is the Conquer Your Clutter Super Bundle, the Herbs and Essential Oils Super Bundle and the Gut Health Super Bundle.

 Other Affiliate Programs

 There are many other affiliate programs that you can find and promote to your readers depending on your niche but I don’t suggest a product or service just because there’s a big commission.
 All of the products and services I recommend are ones that I use and love.

 Another way that I make income from blogging is by using ads on my site.
 Ads are a simple way to monetize your site but you must be careful not to go overboard with the ads.
 I’ve tested the ad limit on my blog and when I hear complaints from readers that the ads are annoying, I take it down a notch.
 Below are the ad networks that I use.

 Google AdSense provides a flexible and easy way to generate income without having to anything other than cut and paste the code to your blog.
 It’s free to sign up and Google controls which ads your readers see based on their browser history.
 Place your ads in places most seen on your blog, at the top, bottom, and sidebar works best for me.
 Go here to sign up for Google Adsense.